 Day 24 Halong Bay

-Drive through the Red River Delta to Halong Bay (approx 4 hrs), stopping en route for refreshments at a handicraft village run by disabled people.
+Drive through the Red River Delta for about four hours and arrive at Halong Bay.
+Along the way, you’ll stop for refreshments at a handicraft village run by people who experience a disability.

 - Halong Bay - Entrance and half day boat cruise

 Take a bus for three and a half hours back to Hanoi.
 On the way back you’ll stop at the Hong Ngoc Humanity Centre which provides vocational training and employment to Vietnamese people who experience a disability.

 Back in Hanoi, enjoy your last few hours of free time then join the group for an optional farewell dinner.